CCI-MOC/hil/docs/UPGRADING.rst

 +++

 HaaS was renamed to HIL in this release.
-Accordingly, there are several changess that need to be made when upgrading:
+Accordingly, there are several changes that need to be made when upgrading:

 * Since the systemd service file is created manually, the old one needs to manually be deleted and the new one copied in.